Meals for Seniors | Volunteer Driver Coalition

 - Allocating new funds to local service provider organizations via AAAs using the MBA’s established Intrastate Funding Formula and administrative infrastructure.

-- Utilizing administrative funding to develop efficient models, coordinate with other state funded programs, and ensure accurate and timely reporting of utilization.
+- Utilizing administrative funding at 10% to develop efficient models, coordinate with other state funded programs, and ensure accurate and timely reporting of utilization and program expenditures.

 m4a supports: